pranav1414/Agentic_AI_Decision_Intelligence_Platform/README.md

 B2B SaaS SDRs spend 13 to 21 minutes per lead on manual research across Salesforce, Gong, and spreadsheets before making a priority decision.
-At a 10-person sales team that is over 150 hours of weekly capacity lost to work that does not require human judgment.
+At a 10 person sales team that is over 150 hours of weekly capacity lost to work that does not require human judgment.

 The root cause is fragmented data.
 Buying signals live across CRMs,